 Our deferred tax calculation requires management to make certain estimates about future operations.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-Our U.S. federal tax returns for 2011 and subsequent years remain subject to examination by tax authorities.
-We are also subject to examination in various state jurisdictions for 2008 and subsequent years.
-Our Federal Tax Returns for the tax years 2005 through 2009 were recently examined by the IRS.
-No material adjustment resulted from the IRS examination.
+Our U.S. federal tax returns for 2012 and subsequent years remain subject to examination by tax authorities.
+We are also subject to examination in various state jurisdictions for 2011 and subsequent years.

 Results of Operations